aims-ks/s3datasetsource_DEPRECATED/AIMS_README.md

 ## TODO

-1. Delete content of templates and add out own template
-2. Delete python scripts
-3. Write S3HarvesterController to generate catalog.xml files on request (will be called by cron on Host)
+1. Secure the S3HarvesterController (will be called by cron on Host)
+2. Add support for `Size` and `Last Modified` in the catalogue

 ## Doc